evolbioinfo/goalign/README.md

 * mutate: Adds substitutions (~sequencing errors), or gaps, uniformly in an input alignment
   * gaps: Adds gaps uniformly in an input alignment
   * snvs: Adds substitutions uniformly in an input alignment
+* phase: Try to find ATG in each sequence and remove nucleotides before
 * random:      Generate random sequences
 * reformat:    Reformats input alignment into several formats
   * fasta